heyqule/enemy_race_manager/README.md

 - You have to enable "Use vanilla biter generation" in Startup tab and disable "Use RSO biter generation" in Map tab

 ##### Armoured Biters
-- Most snappers and spawner support leveling, except Leviathan Snapper.
+- All snappers and spawner support leveling.
 - They joined default enemy force, erm_vanilla.
 - The health setting stacks with this mod's multiplier.
 - Buffed resistances and healing.